springboot-microservices-project/.github/profile/page/gateway-service/readme.md

 ## 1.2.
-Flow of client call api on every microservices, and than api gateway will run Filters for verify token
+Flow of api gateway will run Filters for verify token and then will forwarding to every microservices.

 ![alt text](https://github.com/springboot-microservices-project/.github/blob/main/profile/page/gateway-service/gateway-verify-token-and-authorize-flow.png?raw=false)